Information Security Guideline

 Introduction

-- The purpose of this guideline is to provide University IT Support Staff guidance on the handling of electronic evidence when responding to computer security incidents.
+- The purpose of this guideline is to provide University IT Support Staff with direction on how to handle electronic evidence when responding to Cybersecurity Incidents.

-- This guideline has been issued by the Chief Information Officer to supplement the Reporting Information Security Incidents standard.
+- This guideline has been issued by the Chief Information Officer to supplement the Reporting Cybersecurity Incidents standard.
 Compliance with this guideline is recommended, but not mandatory.
 Questions about this guideline may be referred to information.security@ubc.ca.

-- Create a detailed and accurate case log of the handling of evidence that includes the times and dates steps were taken, names of those involved, and any communication that was undertaken.
+- Create a detailed and accurate case log of the handling of evidence that includes the times and dates of when steps were taken, names of those involved (including those creating log entries), and any communication that was undertaken.

 - Maintain the chain of custody and keep an accurate record.

-- Do not use the computer or attempt to search for evidence of malware, breaches, etc. within the operating system (OS) or computer applications – Never do anything to modify the OS, logs or active memory of a computer that is being investigated.
+- Do not use the device or attempt to search for evidence of malware, breaches, etc. within the operating system (OS) or computer applications – never do anything that might modify the operating system, logs, or active memory of a device that is being investigated.

-- Photograph the front and back of the computer as well as all cords and connecting devices, as they are found.
+- Photograph the front and back of the device as well as any cords and connecting devices, as they are found.
 Photograph the surrounding area prior to moving any evidence.

 - If the computer is ‘ON’ and the screen is blank (or screensaver is displayed), move the mouse or press the spacebar to display the active image on the screen.
 Photograph the screen after the image appears.

-- If the computer is ‘OFF’ do not turn it ‘ON’.
+- If the device is ‘OFF’ when discovered, do not turn it ‘ON.’

-- Disconnect the computer from the network by changing the network port on the switch to point to a null VLAN.
-Windows based systems tend to fill up log files if their network cable is disconnected – this bypasses that problem.
+- Disconnect the device from the network by changing the network port on the switch to point to a null VLAN or use an ethernet crossover cable; Windows based systems tend to fill up log files if their network cable is disconnected.

-- The forensics company or qualified personnel should:
+- The forensics company or qualified personnel may:

 - Capture all memory for forensics analysis.